top of page

 Scheduling and Walk Structure

-• Shorter, more controlled walks may be safer than extended outings
+• Shorter, more controlled walks

-• High-visibility or reflective outerwear should be considered essential
+• High-visibility or reflective outerwear

-• Head torches or chest-mounted lights improve ground awareness
+• Head torches or chest-mounted lights

-• Gloves that allow secure lead handling are critical
+• Gloves that allow secure lead handling

-Paw and Welfare Checks
+Paw and Welfare Monitoring

 Professional walkers should:

-• Check paws regularly during walks
+• Check paws during and after walks

-• Monitor for cracking, soreness or sensitivity
+• Monitor for cracking, redness or sensitivity

 Weather Monitoring as Standard Practice